 All Staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms.
-Additional guidance on how our school supports the following areas of need, additional need or harm are either hyperlinked to the areas identified below from Keeping Children Safe in education Sept 2016 or all other Academy Safeguarding Policies, and these must be read in conjunction with our Safeguarding & Child Protection Policy.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2018 pages 86 and 87.
+Where the school has created an additional school policy because of any specific area of need this is to be read in conjunction with this Child Protection Policy.